TestGorilla LogoTestGorilla Logo

 Is skills-based hiring the latest APAC hiring trend?

 The global skills shortage is ongoing.
 Many skilled workers are being turned away by employers because of a lack of formal education or experience on their resumes.
 Many employers are not offering workers learning and development opportunities even though 45% of workers say they would stay at their company longer if it invested in their growth.[1]
 Skills-based hiring is a proven strategy to locate, retain, and develop skilled workers.
-In fact, our report, the State of Skills-Based Hiring 2023, found that 73% of employers globally are using skills-based hiring to identify talent.
+In fact, The State of Skills-Based Hiring 2024 found that 81% of employers globally are using skills-based hiring to identify talent.
 But do Asian-Pacific (APAC) countries, where the bulk of the world’s working population lives, fit into this?
 This article dives into the current skills-based hiring situation in prominent APAC countries to explore how companies are adapting, the role that governments play, and the cultural and social factors that are driving (or preventing) the benefits of skills-based hiring.
 Finally, we’ll take a look at how skills-based hiring can fill the gaps that the majority of APAC economies are experiencing and the lessons the rest of the world can learn.
 “APAC” can be an ambiguous term, so in this article, we’ll use it to refer to East and Southeast Asian countries as well as Oceania.

 Are CVs the best tool for hiring?
 Here’s what the data says